inet-framework/inet-showcases/visualizer/styling/doc/index.rst

    :width: 80%
    :align: center

-The ``placementHint`` parameter determines where the annotations will be placed.
+The :par:`placementHint` parameter determines where the annotations will be placed.
 The annotations can be placed in eight directions around the
 node: ``topCenter``, ``left``, ``right``, ``bottomCenter``, ``topLeft``, ``topRight``, ``bottomLeft``, ``bottomRight``.
 The ``placementHint``